-- Ni-Cad (no longer available) A 9plus without auxiliary sensors can typically operate in excess of 6 hours with Ni-Cad batteries; a system with auxiliary sensors can typically operate for at least 4 hours. - Alkaline A 9plus without auxiliary sensors can typically operate for approximately 12 hours with alkaline batteries, depending on temperature.
+- An SBE 9plus without auxiliary sensors can typically operate in excess of 6 hours with Ni-Cad batteries; a system with auxiliary sensors can typically operate for at least 4 hours. - An SBE 9plus without auxiliary sensors can typically operate for approximately 12 hours with alkaline batteries, depending on temperature.